Kayak Fishing for Beginners

 Still waters are those bodies of water that range in all sizes, from small ponds to the great lakes.
-For fishing on smaller bodies of water, it is recommended to use short and lightweight kayaks that offer a great initial stability with moderate to small levels of rocker and also have a great maneuverability so they become the best choice.
+For fishing on smaller bodies of water, it is recommended to use short and inflatable kayaks that offer a great initial stability with moderate to small levels of rocker and also have great maneuverability so they become the best choice.
 For this kind of water, recreational and sit on top kayaks are the best choices.
 Different from small lakes and ponds, fishing on a large body of water requires the angler to paddle long distances to get to the most active fishing spots.
-Therefore the angler needs a longer and slim kayaks, these offer less initial stability and help you out in covering large distances in shorter periods of time.
+Therefore the angler needs longer and slim kayaks, these offer less initial stability and help you out in covering large distances in shorter periods of time.

 Moving Waters are the other side of the coin, moving waters can differ from Blackwater rivers clear streams or sedate waters.
 The first and most important thing when choosing a kayak for this kind of waters is that you need to choose for a kayak with both, great stability and maneuverability as you will have to deal with strong currents and sometimes obstacles.
 Short and wider kayaks, like the sit on top models, are really good for this kind of fishing, they offer a lot of stability and maneuverability.

 Saltwater references to fishing on the oceanic water and can be divided in inshore water or offshore waters.